-STUDENT RESPONSIBILITIES: A student must pass the laboratory portion to receive a passing grade in this course.
+STUDENT RESPONSIBILITIES: Students must pass the laboratory (reports + exam) portion to receive a passing grade in this course.
 A "repeat" final exam is not available in this course.
 Electronic distribution of assignments occurs on a roughly weekly basis.
 Complete solutions will be available a short while later.
-Solutions to quizzes will be posted a few days after the quiz is completed.
+An online quiz will be conducted most weeks.